-- a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question; - ii the team will be disqualified and will not be ranked in the competition; - iii the team will not be entitled to any FIH World Ranking points for the competition; - iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking. - v no goals will be attributed to a player for any matches played in the classification stage by the team that has been disqualified; - vi team statistics are retained for any matches played in the pool stage by the team that has been disqualified but individual player scoring statistics are removed. - c Depending on the time of withdrawal of a team during the classification stage, the FIH reserves the right to determine how a final ranking will be determined. - 13.3 A team which is deemed to have withdrawn may be subject to further disciplinary action.
+- a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question: - ii the team will be disqualified and will not be ranked in the competition and will not receive, or will not be allowed to keep, any medals and diplomas; - the team will not be entitled to any FIH World Ranking points or PAHF Continental Federation Ranking points for the competition; - iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking. - v no goals will be attributed to a player for any matches played in the classification stage by the team that has been disqualified; - vi Statistics for the team (other than the result referred to in Regulation 13.2 b (i) above and individual statistics will be retained for all matches played up to and until the point of withdrawal. - c Depending on the time of withdrawal of a team during the classification stage, FIH and PAHF reserve the right to determine how a final ranking will be determined. - 13.3 A team which is deemed to have withdrawn may be subject to further disciplinary action. - 13.4 A team shall not be deemed to have withdrawn from a match n if such withdrawal is caused or brought about by an Event of Force Majeure.